influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.2/guides/backup-and-restore.md

 Restored from . in 66.715524ms, transferred 588800 bytes
 ```

-##### Example 4: Perform an incremental restore for a backed up database and merge that database into an existing database
+##### Example 4: Perform a restore from an incremental backup for a database and merge that database into an existing database
 <br>
 Your `telegraf` database was mistakenly dropped, but you have a recent backup so you've only lost a small amount of data.